Emmotes/ic_spoilers/docs/feats.md

 # Seat Swap Feats

-<span style="font-size:1.2em;">ⓘ</span> **Update**: According to Dev Insights these seat swap feats have been mothballed because they were too `technically complicated` to implement.
-So just be aware that they might never come to fruition.
+<span style="font-size:1.2em;">ⓘ</span> **Update**: According to Dev Insights - they have ceased development of these seat swap feats because they were too `technically complicated` to implement.
+So please be aware that they almost certainly will not be added to the game.
+I'm keeping the list here purely for posterity.
 Source: [Developer Insights Ep89 07:13-09:00](https://www.youtube.com/watch?v=NwqQh1LKczM&t=433s)

 <span class="emergenceShopTableRow">